Zenasoft/vulcain-loadbalancer/Readme.md

 * **VULCAIN_CLUSTER** : A valid environnement name in vulcain
 * **VULCAIN_TOKEN**   : A token with
-* **VULCAIN_CLUSTER** : A valid environnement name in vulcain
+* **VULCAIN_SERVER**  : Vulcain server address

 * Accept only https connection (request on port 80 are redirected)
-* port 29000 is used for management and can not be accessible from outside
+* port 29000 is used for management and must not be accessible from outside

 ## API